lightbend-labs/dbuild/docs/src/sphinx/buildOptions.rst

   correct cross-version suffix.
 However, the option "cross-version" should normally be omitted during normal use, as the use of "cross-version:standard" will cause the missing dependencies check to become ineffective.

+rewrite-overrides
+  Some build systems may specify, in addition to a list of dependencies, a list of "forced" dependency versions.
+For instance, in sbt there is the "dependencyOverrides" setting for this purpose.
+By default, dbuild will also rewrite those overridden dependencies, unless this flag is explicitly set to false.
+It is not normally necessary to specify this option; it is currently only supported when building a project using sbt.

 sbt-version
   You can optionally specify here the sbt version that should be used to compile